satnaing/astro-paper/src/pages/about.md

 title: "About"
 ---

 Astro-Paper is a minimal, responsive and SEO-friendly Astro blog theme.
-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some actions.
+This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
 TailwindCSS is used for styling; and Markdown is used for blog contents.

-This theme is aimed to be responsive, SEO-friendly and accessible out of the box.
+This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by default and additional color schemes can also be configured.
 See the documentation for more info.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">